 Samuel Collins is a sculptor based in Kent, UK.
 Whilst studying Design & Craft at Brighton University he taught himself to carve stone with help from a local stone cutter.
 His connection with stone was instant and he began to establish a studio & workshop on the edge of the Dungeness reserve on the Kent coast.
-Samuel has exhibited works with Francis Gallery, Radford Gallery, Morgans Gallery and MAKE Hauser & Wirth.
+Samuel has exhibited works with Francis Gallery, Radford Gallery, Morgans Gallery and Make Hauser & Wirth.
 His work is featured in private collections across Europe, Asia & the US.

-Samuel works from his studio on the Kent coast and is represented by Francis Gallery.
+Samuel is represented by Francis Gallery.

-• 2024 Objects of Contemplation, Make Hauser & Wirth, Bruton
+• 2024 Objects of Contemplation, Make Hauser & Wirth.
+Bruton

 • 2023 Atmosphere, Francis Gallery.
 Bath